auth0/docs/articles/architecture-scenarios/b2c.md

 ### Logout

-In the [user logout](/architecture-scenarios/implementation/b2c/user-logout) workstream, users will want to log out of your system and you'll need to decide exactly what this looks like.
-Auth0 supports several variations when it comes to user logout giving you flexibility to choose what works best for your implementation.
+At some stage users will want to log out of your system, and you'll need to decide exactly what this looks like.
+This is tackled in the In the [Logout](/architecture-scenarios/implementation/b2c/logout) workstream.
+Auth0 supports several variations when it comes to logout, giving you flexibility to choose what works best for your implementation.

 ### Operations